matweldon/llm-anthropic-vertex/README.md

 pytest
 ```

 This project uses [pytest-recording](https://github.com/kiwicom/pytest-recording) to record Vertex AI API responses for the tests.
+Updating the stored responses is not recommended unless you know what you're doing.
+Please log an issue for assistance.

 ## Credits

 This plugin is a fork of [llm-anthropic](https://github.com/simonw/llm-anthropic) by Simon Willison, adapted to work with Google Vertex AI by Mat Weldon.
 All credit for the original architecture and implementation goes to Simon Willison.

+The module was initially updated by [Claude Code](https://www.claude.com/product/claude-code).
+All of the changes were checked by me, and the tests were validated, updated and rerun by me.